ACGNnsj/compuational_physics_N2014301020001/Exercise_12.md

 * 5.1 Solve for the potential in the prism geometry in Figure 5.4.

-* 5.4 Investigate how the magnitude of the fringing field of a parallel plate capacitor, that is, the electric field outside the central region of the capacitor in Figure 5.6, varies as a function of the plate seperation.
+* 5.3 Use the symmetry of the capacitor problem to write a program that obtains the result by calculating the potential in only half of one quadrant of x-y plane.

 * 5.6 Calculate the electric potential and field near a lightning rod.
 Model this as a very long and narrow metal rod held at a high voltage, with one end near a conducting plane.
 Of special interest is the field near the tip of the rod.